-I don’t want to order my breakfast from a take-out window because I can never find anything acceptably healthy for my picky diet.
+I don’t want to order my breakfast from a take-out window because I can never find anything acceptable for my picky diet.
 Now, if you have a snack and beverage delivery service at your office, you hit the jackpot.
-Most classic breakfast staples will be at your fingertips, such as cereals, yogurt, snack bars, bread, hard boiled eggs and fruit.
-And admittedly, even with regular rotation it takes skill to keep the offerings looking just as exciting as the day they were first available.
+Most classic breakfast staples will be at your fingertips, such as cereals, yogurt, snack bars, bread, hard-boiled eggs, and fruit.
+And admittedly, even with regular rotation, it takes skill to keep the offerings looking just as exciting as the day they were first available.
 And that skill: Creativity.

 If you’re one to opt for a protein shake for breakfast you can drop in a serving of yogurt for an extra protein and flavor boost.
 All it takes is a flip of a lid.
 Or, if you prefer your yogurt to stay in the cup, top it with granola or even trail mix.

 There is a trend going around that I finally decided to try, and now I am hooked: Dave’s Killer bread, avocado and sliced Wilcox organic hard-boiled eggs.
 Of course, this chili-head tops it with Sriracha.

 All of these options are super quick and take just a few minutes to prepare.
 Go forth and give them a try, remember to experiment, and as always, happy eating!

 Think you might be ready for a snack and beverage program for your office?
 We’d love to hear from you.
 Give us a shout.